 Once you’ve chosen an adoption agency, you can begin the adoption process.
 The first steps of the process will look different depending on who you are working with.
 Adoption is beautiful, but it can also be challenging.
 Prepare for a process that will include ups and downs — moments of joy and frustration.
 At the end of it all, your family will grow and your life will be changed forever.
 All along the way, a good adoption agency will support you and ensure success.

-You can call 1-800-ADOPTION at any time to speak with an adoption specialist about how to choose an adoption agency or how to start the adoption process.
-If you’re still in the online research phase of this process, you can always request more free adoption information.
+If you have questions about how to choose an adoption agency or how to start the adoption process, request more free adoption information today.